vojtechkral/bard/doc/book/songs.md

 However, only flat structure is supported &ndash; nested lists are ignored.

-bard does not support inline HTML in Markdown.
-(At least not as such, inline HTML is instead used for [syntax extensions](extensions.md).)
+Bard does not support inline HTML in Markdown.
+At least not as such; inline HTML is instead used for [syntax extensions](extensions.md).

 ### Markdown Standard

-Except for the limitations and extensions listed above, bard interprets Markdown according to the [CommonMark](https://commonmark.org/) standard.
+Except for the limitations and extensions listed above, Bard interprets Markdown according to the [CommonMark](https://commonmark.org/) standard.